Openovate/reactus/README.md

 }
 ```

-In the example of `Product.getInitialProps(route)`, you can alternative accept a
+In the example of `Product.getInitialProps(route)`, you can alternatively accept
-`route` argument which has the meta information of the route path, in this case,
+a `route` argument which has the meta information of the route path, in this
-`route.params.id`.
+case of `route.params.id`.

 ##### 2.1.7.
 Create a Server File